 Your body actually adjusts itself if you engage in a short-term fast or are unable to access food and water for very long stretches of time.
-This allows people to engage in religious fasts and even try “fasting” diets like the eat-stop-eat approach without doing irreparable damage to their bodies.

 Under normal circumstances, your body breaks down food into glucose.
 The glucose provides energy to the body.

 During the first 24 hours without food, as your glucose storage is depleted, your body will begin to convert glycogen from your liver and muscles into glucose.

 By the second day without food, your glucose and glycogen are depleted.
 Your body will begin to break down muscle tissue to provide energy.
 However, your body is designed to conserve muscle, not break it down.
 So this phase provides temporary energy while your metabolism is making a major shift.